mirror of

 |

-// leadingInt consumes the leading [0-9]* from s.
+// leadingInt parses and consumes the leading digits from a string.

 |